-Every month in the 2024 NCA Nutrition Calendar, recipes, best practices, nutrition notes and physical activities are provided to help teach healthy habits.
-To make it fun, each month is centered around a national park.
+Every month in the 2025 NCA Nutrition Calendar, recipes, best practices, nutrition notes and physical activities are provided to help teach healthy habits.
+To make it fun, each month is centered around an illustration with children learning and interacting, building creativity and thinking skills.
 This theme provides an opportunity to try new foods and games, many of which are familiar - but with a twist!
 Better yet, all recipes are kid friendly and a fantastic way for them to get hands-on in the kitchen, helping with meal and snack preparation.

 This training module will offer suggestions to keep children healthy and active.
-You will be supporting their healthy habits by getting them to try new foods, stay physically active, and to understand how it all works together.
+You support healthy habits as a CACFP provider by introducing them to new and healthy foods, physical activities, and teaching how it all works together.
 We will help you make nutrition a priority while keeping things practical and budget-friendly.
 Remember to always follow CACFP meal pattern requirements and to check with your CACFP sponsoring organization for additional information on planning your menus, including your snacks.